kumahq/kuma/docs/madr/decisions/034-default-target-ref-policy.md

 Why do we need need `KUMA_DEFAULTS_CREATE_MESH_ROUTING_RESOURCES`?

-When global is newer than a zone, and a new mesh is created it won't have default policies.
-Without default `TrafficPermission` and `TrafficRoute` policies the older zone won't be able to generate configuration required to route between services.
+When global is newer than a zone, and a new mesh is created it won't have default `TrafficPermission` and `TrafficRoute` policies, without which the older zone won't be able to generate configuration required to route between services.
 In this case the user can deploy global or federated zone with `KUMA_DEFAULTS_CREATE_MESH_ROUTING_RESOURCES` and create the new mesh that will work with the old zone.

 #### Existing users behaviour